-In the past, inappropriate use of social media by Canton Local student-athletes participating in athletics and co-curricular activities has resulted in suspension from practice, contests and other events.
-In an effort to foster good sportsmanship and to deter the need to enforce discipline, Canton Local Schools recommends the following guidelines as best practices for the use of social media by Canton Local student-athletes.
-For the purposes of these guidelines, social media means any form of electronic communication through which users create online communities to share information, ideas, personal messages and other content.
+In the past, inappropriate use of social media by Canton South High School Students participating in athletics and co-curricular activities has resulted in suspension from practice, contests, and other events.
+In an effort to foster good sportsmanship and to deter the need to enforce discipline, Canton Local Schools recommends the following guidelines as best practices for the use of social media by Canton South High School student-athletes.
+For the purposes of these guidelines, social media means any form of electronic communication through which users create online communities to share information, ideas, personal messages, and other content.

 Student-athletes are not restricted from using any online social network sites or digital platforms.
-However, users must understand that any content they make public via online social networks or digital platforms is expected to follow acceptable social behaviors and also comply with federal government, state of Ohio, Canton Local School District, and Ohio High School Athletic Association rules and regulations.
-As a Canton Local student-athlete you are held accountable to the Student Handbook regulations.
+However, users must understand that any content they make public via on-line social networks or digital platforms is expected to follow acceptable social behaviors and also comply with federal government, state of Ohio, Canton Local School District, and Ohio High School Athletic Association rules and regulations.
+As a Canton South High School student-athlete you are held accountable to the Student Handbook regulations.
 Ignorance of these regulations does not excuse student-athletes from adhering to them.

-These guidelines are intended to provide a framework for student-athletes to conduct themselves safely and responsibly in an online environment.
-As a student-athlete at Canton Local you should avoid posting:
+These guidelines are intended to provide a framework for student-athletes to conduct themselves safely and responsibly in an on-line environment.
+As a student-athlete at Canton South High School you should avoid posting:

-- A. Derogatory language or remarks about teammates or a coach or coaches; other Canton South High School students, athletes, teachers or coaches; students, athletes, administrators or representatives of other schools. - B. Demeaning statements about or threats to any third party. - C. Incriminating photos or statements depicting violence, bullying, hazing, sexual harassment, vandalism, stalking, underage drinking, selling, possessing or using controlled substances or any other inappropriate behaviors. - D. Creating a serious danger to the safety of another person or making a credible threat of serious physical or emotional injury to another person. - E. Indicating knowledge of an unreported crime. - F. Indicating knowledge of an unreported school or team violation, regardless if the violation was unintentional or intentional.
+A. Derogatory language or remarks about teammates or a coach or coaches; other Canton South High School students, athletes, teachers, or coaches; students, athletes, administrators or representatives of other schools.

+B. Demeaning statements about or threats to any third party.

+- C. Incriminating photos or statements depicting violence, bullying, hazing, sexual harassment, vandalism, stalking, underage drinking; selling, possessing, or using controlled substances; or any other inappropriate behaviors. - D. Creating a serious danger to the safety of another person or making a credible threat of serious physical or emotional injury to another person. - E. Indicating knowledge of an unreported crime. - F. Indicating knowledge of an unreported school or team violation, regardless if the violation was unintentional or intentional.

-Incidents and infractions will be handled on a case-by-case basis.
+Incidents and infractions will be handled on a case by case basis.
 Discipline will be as follows, depending on the severity of the infraction:

-- Single or multiple game suspensions
+- · Single or multiple game suspensions

 - Dismissal from team

 - Possible consequences from the Canton Local Administration